-- A. Prior to final approval of the SWM Site Plan and Report, the person or entity responsible for the Operation and Maintenance of the BMPs shall sign the O&M Agreement (Appendix A) covering all stormwater BMPs that are to be privately owned.
-The O&M Agreement shall be recorded with the SWM Site Plan and made a part thereof. - B. Other items may be included in the O&M Agreement where determined necessary to guarantee the satisfactory operation and maintenance of all BMP facilities.
-The O&M Agreement shall be subject to the review and approval of the Township and the Township Solicitor. - C. If the person or entity responsible for the operation and maintenance of the BMPs fails to adhere to the O&M Agreement, the Township may perform the services required and charge the owner appropriate fees.
-Non-payment of fees may result in a lien against the property.
+- A. Prior to final approval of the SWM Site Plan and Report, the person or entity responsible for the Operation and Maintenance of the BMPs shall sign an O&M Agreement in a manner and form acceptable to the Township and similar to that provided for in Appendix A, covering all stormwater BMPs that are to be privately owned.
+The O&M Agreement shall be recorded with the SWM Site Plan and made a part thereof. - (1) The owner, successor and assigns shall maintain all facilities in accordance with the approved maintenance schedule in the O&M Agreement. - (2) The owner shall convey to the Township easements to assure access for periodic inspections and maintenance, as necessary. - (3) The owner shall keep on file with the Township the name, address, and telephone number of the person or company responsible for maintenance activities; in the event of a change, new information shall be submitted by the owner to the Township within ten (10) working days of the change. - (4) The owner shall post any requisite financial security and pay any requisite inspection and maintenance fee. - B. Other items may be included in the O&M Agreement where determined necessary to guarantee the satisfactory operation and maintenance of all BMP facilities.
+The O&M Agreement shall be subject to the review and approval of the Township and the Township Solicitor.